trinsiclabs/divvy/README.md

 See the [API docs](https://github.com/flashbackzoo/divvy-api) for ore info.

-### Bootstrap the host
+### Stand up the host

-Once you have installed the prerequisites you're ready to bootstrap the host virtual machine.
+Once you have installed the prerequisites you're ready to stand up and provision the host VM.

 ```
 $ vagrant up
 ```

-This will download the `ubuntu/bionic64` image (if you don't have it already), provision the box, pull the required Docker images, Fabric binaries, and a few other things.
+This will download the `ubuntu/bionic64` image (if you don't have it already) and provision the box with various tools.
 The provisioning script is in `Vagrantfile` if you want to see exactly what happens.

-Once provisioning is complete (it will take a few minutes) you're ready to start using the network.

-Login to the host:
+Once that finishes, login to the host:

 ```
 $ vagrant ssh
 ```

-**Note all CLI interactions with the network must be performed from the host**

 ### Bring the network up